Vyral/base-template/_posts/2018-08-23-welcome-to-our-property-of-the-week-407-caddy-avenue.md

 Moving on, the dry bar located in the hall between the kitchen and great room is the perfect feature to marry these spaces.
 Its custom maple cabinetry is the same as that found elsewhere throughout the home, such as in the kitchen—where you’ll also find a huge two-tier center island and plenty of storage solutions. &nbsp;

-With heated floors throughout, a main-floor master bath in the master suite, solid oak doors, and custom upgrades throughout, this home has essentially everything you could ever need.
+With heated floors throughout, this home has everything you need including a main-floor master with en suite, solid oak doors, and custom upgrades.

 Of course, this is just a glimpse into its features. **To see everything we’ve mentioned yourself, feel free to watch our full tour in the video above.** You can also check out the listing for this property **[here.](https://www.zillow.com/homedetails/407-Caddy-Ave-Moorhead-MN-56560/89288293_zpid/){: target="_blank"}**